input-output-hk/constrained-generators/docs/Manual.md

            (\ [var|y|] -> [Assert $ oddx ==. y + y + 1])
 ```

-One might ask what is the role of the parameter `eval` in the first lambda expression passed to `exists`.
+One might ask what is the role of the parameter `eval` in the first lambda
-Recall that we are trying assist the function `conformsToSpec` in determining if a completely known value
+expression passed to `exists`.
+Recall that we are trying assist the function
+`conformsToSpec` in determining if a _completely known_ value conforms to the
-conforms to the specification.
-In this context, every Term variable is known.
-But in the specification we
+specification.
+In this context, every Term variable bound before this point is
-only have variables with type `(Term a)`,  what we need are variables with type `a`.
-The `eval` functional parameter
+known.
+But in the specification we only have variables with type `(Term a)`,
+what we need are variables with type `a`.
+The `eval` functional parameter has
-has type
+type:

 ```
 eval :: Term a -> a
 ```

-This, lets us access those values.
+This lets us access those values.
 In the example the Term variable `(oddx :: Term Int)` is in scope, so
 `(eval oddx :: Int)`, and since this is only used when calling `conformsToSpec`, we actually have the
 value of the `oddx` for `eval` to return.
-Finally `(div (eval oddx - 1) 2))` tells us how to compute
+Finally `div (eval oddx - 1) 2` tells us how to compute
 the value of the hidden variable.